worldcoin/open-iris/docs/source/quickstart/running_inference.rst

     # Options for the `eye_side` argument are: ["left", "right"]
     output = iris_pipeline(img_data=img_pixels, eye_side="left")

-To fully explore and understand the extensive capabilities of the iris package, we invite you to visit the `Examples` subpages.
+To fully explore and understand the extensive capabilities of the iris package, visit the `Examples` subpages.
 Here, you'll find a collection of Jupyter Notebooks that serve as valuable resources, offering practical guides and real-world examples to provide a comprehensive insight into the rich functionalities and potential applications of the ``iris`` package.